Bryan Gilmore

 Bryan Leonelle Gilmore (born January 21, 1978) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Midwestern State Mustangs in Wichita Falls, Texas.
 Gilmore was signed by the Arizona Cardinals as an undrafted free agent in 2000, and has also played for the Miami Dolphins and San Francisco 49ers.

-Early years
+Early life

 Gilmore attended Lufkin High School and was a student and a letterman in football.
 In football, he won All-District honors.
 He graduated in 1996.

 Professional career

 Arizona Cardinals

 He was signed as an undrafted free agent by the Arizona Cardinals in 2000.
 He was sent to NFL Europe by the Cardinals in 2000.
 He played for the Cardinals until 2004.

 Miami Dolphins

 He played for the Miami Dolphins in 2004 and 2005.

 San Francisco 49ers

 He was signed as a free agent by the 49ers in 2006.
 On September 1, 2007, he was released by the 49ers, but was re-signed on October 2.